 How big of a home can I build on my lot?

 The size of home you can build on your lot is all determined according to local bylaws.
 Sina Architectural Designs will take care of looking into which laws impact your specific region, so you don’t need to worry about that.
 Most bylaws state that your property cannot cover more than 27-35% of your total lot size.
-We can help you determine the max square footage you can get and together we can decide which layout will work best to maximize on the space.
+We can help you determine the max square footage you can get and together we can decide which layout will work best to maximize the space.

 Can I visit the job site while my home is being built?

-Of course you can!
+Of course, you can!
 We want you to participate every step of the way and construction is one of the longest and biggest steps of the whole building process.
 We encourage our clients to visit the site so that you can not only see the progress but also to point out any changes you might want before it’s too late.
 Just be sure to contact us to arrange a visit before stopping by, as construction sites can be dangerous without precaution and supervision.

-What is your firms experience and qualifications?
+What are your firm’s experience and qualifications?